sigasi/sigasi_insights/content/manual/veresta/_index.md

 #### Plain

 By default, the `verify` command will output a single line of information for each issue found.
-This includes the path, line and column where the issue is located, the severity and a message.
+This includes the path, line, and column where the issue is located, the severity, and a message.
 If you want to use this format but without coloring, you can use the `--plain` flag.

 <pre><b>hdl/boards/vfc/rtl/IRQ_Generator_Top.vhd</b>:147:17: <span style="color:#C4A000">WARNING</span>: Incorrect array size in assignment: expected (&lt;g_wb_data_width&gt;) but was (&lt;64&gt;)